Revvity/ChemDraw-JS-Public-Examples/vanilla-javascript-demo/README.md

 This example demonstrates how to load the ChemDraw JS library when installed as an npm package.
 It is based on the example in the __ChemDraw JS Developer's Guide__.
 For a project without npm the same code can be used, just change the URL to the library as appropriate.

-For this demo, copy the license into /dependencies.

-To install and run the demo using a terminal starting at the repository root directory:

-- cd to the project directory: `cd vanilla-javascript-demo`
-- Install project dependencies using npm: `npm ci`
-- Start the development server: `npm start`

 # Getting started with ChemDraw JS and Parcel

 ## Installing ChemDraw JS